rmemon/thriday-fe-code-challenge/README.md

 ### Step 1

-Using the data from the API, create React components that implement the Transaction list (i.e. the highlighted area) shown in the following desktop/mobile designs:
+Using the data from the API, create React components that implement the Transaction list shown in the following desktop/mobile designs:

 | Breakpoint      | Design      |
 |------------|-------------|